-\emph{Derandomization:} Another natural point of inquiry about the robust classifiers (certifiable or not) built using the above approaches is whether they can be made deterministic, i.e., no randomness is required during inference time.
+\paragraph{Derandomization:} Another natural point of inquiry about robust classifiers (certifiable or not) built using the above approaches is whether they can be made deterministic, i.e., no randomness is required during inference time.
 This question has been answered in the affirmative in some cases by~\cite{levine2021improved}.
 There are a few advantages to having a deterministic classifier.
 In pivotal decisions, we aim for the classifier's output to be deterministic, ensuring consistent labeling for a given input (likewise for the certification radius).
 Additionally, derandomization has the potential to enhance the classifier's robustness against adversarial attacks (see \cref{sec:derandomization} for more discussion).
-In this work we show a generic procedure to derandomize any robust classifier, which preserves the extent of its robustness and certification.
+In this work, we show a generic procedure to derandomize any robust classifier, which preserves the extent of its robustness and certification.

-\paragraph{Our Contributions} \begin{itemize}
+\paragraph{Our Contributions.} \begin{itemize}

-\item We show that bounded VC-dimension is sufficient for distributionally adversarial PAC-learning with a proper learning rule. [\Cref{sec:DRL},~\Cref{thm:realizable-sample-complexity,thm:agnostic-sample-complexity}] \item Our result for distributionally adversarial PAC-learning can also be applied to certifiable robustness methods including randomized smoothing. [\Cref{sec:connect-RS-PAC}] \item We unify two different ways of effectively weakening an adversary, adding noise to the input and input discretization, using our notion of distributional adversarial loss. \item We show a general derandomization technique that preserves the extent of a randomized classifier's robustness and certification.
+\item We show that bounded VC-dimension is sufficient for distributionally adversarial PAC-learning with a proper learning rule. [\Cref{sec:DRL},~\Cref{thm:realizable-sample-complexity,thm:agnostic-sample-complexity}] \item One important application of our framework is to derive sample complexity bounds for randomized smoothing methods, unifying the line of work on robust learning in PAC-learning settings and randomized smoothing methods. [\Cref{sec:connect-RS-PAC}]

+\item We show a general derandomization technique that preserves the extent of a randomized classifier's robustness and certification.
 Additionally, our experimental findings suggest that this approach has the potential to enhance the robust accuracy of the initial classifier. \end{itemize}